nomicflux/servant-opaleye-blog/README.md

 ### JSON

 Next, let's create JSON representations.
 We will use a different representation when converting to JSON as opposed to converting from JSON, so we'll have to roll our own `toJSON` and `parseJSON` functions.
 When converting `toJSON`, we'll just package up the `userEmail` field.
-However, whene using `parseJSON`, we'll take in both a `userEmail` and a `userPassword`.
+However, when using `parseJSON`, we'll take in both a `userEmail` and a `userPassword`.

-(If you have not used AESON before to convert to/from JSON, what we are doing is this: in `toJSON`, we set up an `object`, which matches up JSON fields with whatever we want.
+If you have not used AESON before to convert to/from JSON, what we are doing is this: in `toJSON`, we set up an `object`, which matches up JSON fields with whatever we want.
 Here, I lined up the field "email" with `userEmail user`, but I could have just set all emails to "bob@juno.com" if I felt like it.

 To convert from JSON, we set up a `parseJSON` function, which takes an `object` and parses out the fields using `.:`.
-So, for example, `object .: "email"` is something like `javascript object.email` in javascript, which can then be used as part of a *User* datatype.
-The main gotcha to watch out for is that AESON uses `Text` instead of `String`, so we have to add `{-# LANGUAGE OverloadedStrings}` if we don't feel like manually packing each `String`.)
+So, for example, `object .: "email"` is something like `javascript_object.email` in javascript, which can then be used as part of a *User* datatype.
+The main gotcha to watch out for is that AESON uses `Text` instead of `String`, so we have to add `{-# LANGUAGE OverloadedStrings}` if we don't feel like manually packing each `String`.

 ### API